RedisGears/RedisGears/docs/readers.md

 A record is output for each input key.
 The record is a simple string that is the key's name.

 **Batch Mode**

 The reader scans the entire database for keys.
 For each key found, it returns the key as a string record.

 Its operation can be controlled by the following means:

-  * pattern of keys to return
-  * scan count to use
+  * Glob-like pattern: generates records only for key names that match the pattern
+  * Scan count: the amount of effort each scan iteration will invest
-  * whether or not to use scan or just return the key given by the pattern argument
+  * Use scanning: a Boolean specifying whether to scan and match the pattern or use it as an explicit key name
-  * patternGenerator, a way to create pattern which are different in each shard
+  * Shard-specific pattern: customizes the pattern for each shard

 **Event Mode**

 Not supported.

 **Python API**

+**_Batch Mode_**

 ```python
 class GearsBuilder('KeysOnlyReader').run(pattern='*', count=1000, noScan=False, patternGenerator=None)
 ```
 * _pattern_: pattern of keys to return
-* _count_: count argument to give to the scan command
+* _count_: the `COUNT` argument to the [Redis `SCAN` command](https://redis.io/commands/scan)
-* _noScan_: do not use scan only read the key as given by the _pattern_ argument
+* _noScan_: when `#!python True` the pattern is used as an explicit key name
-* _patternGenerator_: a callbacks to generate different pattern on each shard.
-If given, the callback will run on each shard and the return tuple (pattern, isPattern) will be used.
-If this argument is given the pattern and noScan arguments are ignored.
+* _patternGenerator_: a callback that returns a shard-specific pattern.
+If provided it overrides the _pattern_ and _noScan_ arguments.
+The callback will be called by each shard and is expected to return a tuple with two items, the first being the _pattern_ string and the other the _noScan_ value.

 ## StreamReader
-The **StreamReader** reads the messages from a [Redis Stream](glossary.md#stream) and generates records from these.
+The **StreamReader** reads the messages from one or more [Redis Streams](glossary.md#stream) and generates records from these.

 **Input**